flexmonster/pivot-svelte/README.md

 ## Related Flexmonster docs

-- [Integration with Svelte]() — learn how to integrate Flexmonster into a svelte project.
+- [Integration with Svelte](https://www.flexmonster.com/doc/integration-with-svelte/) — learn how to integrate Flexmonster into a Svelte project.
-- [Usage examples in Svelte]() — see details on Flexmonster usage in svelte.
+- [Using methods and events in Svelte](https://www.flexmonster.com/doc/using-methods-and-events-svelte/) — see details on using methods and events into a Svelte project.

 ## Support and feedback